ollamaflow/apiexplorer/README.md

 ## Overview

-Ollama API Explorer provides an intuitive interface for testing and validating APIs in scaled inference architectures.
+OllamaFlow API Explorer provides an intuitive interface for testing and validating APIs in scaled inference architectures.
 Whether you're exploring API endpoints, debugging requests, or validating your OllamaFlow deployment, this tool offers a streamlined way to interact with your LLM services.

 ## Features